emer/emergent/econfig/README.md

     + Read any `Include[s]` files in config file in deepest-first (natural) order, then the specified config file last -- includee overwrites included settings.
     + Process command-line args based on Config field names, with `.` separator for sub-fields.

-* All field names, including arg names, are case-insensitive.
+* All field name references in toml files and command-line args are case-insensitive.
 For args (flags) kebab-case (with either `-` or `_` delimiter) can be used.
 For bool args, use "No" prefix in any form (e.g., "NoRunLog" or "no-run-log").
 Instead of polluting the flags space with all the different options, custom args processing code is used.

 * Is a replacement for `ecmd` and includes the helper methods for saving log files etc.